 Missing Link Audio provides voltage control modules for GM, Ford, Dodge, Toyota, Nissan, and other popular models.
 For more information check out the Tech Lowdown.

 1.Before we start the install, we checked the voltage.
-As you can see the charging system is right about 12.6 volts.
-This is definitely on the lower side of operating voltage.
+As you can see the charging system

 The Tech Lowdown